-Alcohol and concussions can be a dangerous mix, and the same holds true for a traumatic brain injury (TBI) and substance abuse.
+Alcohol and concussions can be a dangerous mix, and the same holds true for traumatic brain injury (TBI) and substance abuse.

 In a split second, a terrible accident that leads to traumatic brain injury can change the course of a person’s life forever.
 It is one of the starker realities of our physical vulnerability and fragility.
 This type of tragedy can impair or alter the way a person thinks, feels, and behaves.